walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/02-download-a-file.md

 ## Expected Behavior

-When you save this file and run it (e.g., `nunit3-console.exe .\FileDownload.sln` from the command-line) here is will happen:
+When you save this file and run it (e.g., `dotnet test` from the command-line) here is will happen:

 + Create a uniquely named temp directory in the present working directory
 + Open the browser